Armaan (1966 film)

 Armaan is a 1966 Pakistani black-and-white film produced by Waheed Murad and directed by Pervez Malik.
-It was the first Pakistani film to complete 75 weeks in cinemas and, thus, became the first Pakistani (Urdu) "Platinum Jubilee" film.
+It was the first Pakistani film to complete 75 weeks in cinemas and, thus, became the first Pakistani Platinum Jubilee film.
 The film was picturized in black-and-white prints in Karachi.
-It starred Waheed Murad and Zeba in leading roles.
+It starred Murad and Zeba in leading roles.

 The music of the film which was composed by Sohail Rana is considered as his magnum opus, and achieved the cult status, especially the songs Ko Ko Korina and Akele Na Jana, the former of which is considered as the first pop song of South Asia.
 Armaan won six Nigar Awards in different categories including best film, best director and best actress.

 Plot

 The film tells of a beautiful but underprivileged girl Najma (Zeba) living in Murree with her aunt (Bibbo) and her two daughters Dolly and Seema.
 One Morning she is told to escort Seema home as she has returned from a trip.
 When she arrives, a tearful Seema tells her of an affair she had with a man called Sohail.
 As a result of the affair she had become pregnant, however she abstained from telling Sohail as he had finally found the job of his dreams and was going away to work.
 So she had the baby, hid the child from the world and awaited Sohail's return.
 But he never came.
 She entrusts Najma with the responsibility of taking care of the child and keeping her secret.
 Najma agrees and takes her home, and she leaves the baby with an old peasant in the hills for safekeeping.

 Meanwhile, in Karachi, the son of Seth Khan Bahadur (Zahoor Ahmed), Nasir (Waheed Murad), leads a privileged life and is habitual of going to nightclubs and various parties with his friend Shahid (Nirala).
 One day, after coming home late from a night club, his father catches him red handed and proceeds to scold him.
 After this he tells Nasir that his late friend's wife has sent a letter to him proposing marriage for one of her two daughters and Nasir is to leave the next day for Murree.
 Nasir is reluctant but has no choice so he agrees, however he is given the choice to choose between the two daughters.
 Nasir takes his friend Shahid along and on the way switches roles with him, thereby exempting himself from marriage.

 Upon reaching their destination Shahid and Nasir become acquainted with the family and Shahid, acting as Nasir, immediately takes a liking to Dolly.
 Nasir (acting as Shahid), however, takes a liking to Najma and the two fall in love.

 After a while the Shahid and Nasir are told that Seth Khan Bahadur has been invited to Murree to finalize the marriage.
 Nasir, the real Nasir, comes to the house disguised as his father and successfully fools everyone.
 However, his real father arrives and exposes the whole truth.